Pacific Southwest, Region 9: Superfund

 The Second Five-Year Review Report, completed in August 2014, found that the remedies implemented at the Valley Wood Preserving site pursuant to the Record of Decision and Amendments are protective of human health and the environment.
 For details, please refer to the Second Five-Year Review Report below in the Documents and Reports section.
 EPA will continue to monitor the Site and conduct additional Five-Year reviews.

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

 Online information about the PRPs for the site is not yet available.

 Documents and Reports

 If you have any comments or concerns about Valley Wood's Site cleanup plan, EPA is always interested in hearing from you.
-Please contact Project Manager Marie Lacey or Community Involvement Coordinator David Yogi at the numbers below.
+Please contact Project Manager Dana Barton or Community Involvement Coordinator David Yogi at the numbers below.
 If you would like to be added to our mailing list and receive future fact sheets, please contact David Yogi.

 Public Information Repositories

 The public information repositories for the site are at the following locations: